eddelbuettel/rfoaas/README.md

 GPL (>= 2) as most of my code though a case could be made for aligning with the [WTFPL](http://www.wtfpl.net/) license that the [FOAAS code](https://github.com/tomdionysus/foaas/) is under.

+### Contributor Code of Conduct

+This project adheres to No Code of Conduct.
+We are all adults.
+We accept anyone's contributions.
+Nothing else matters.

+For more information please visit the [No Code of Conduct](https://nocodeofconduct.com) homepage.